cebsmind/Movie_Recommender/README.md

 ### To run the app you need
 - Download Kaggle Data Set
 - Run my Notebooks to get the `movie_cosine_similarity_model.pkl`
-- Set up folders : Below is the suggested folder structure for organizing your Flask app:
+- Set up folders : Below is the suggested folder structure for organizing your Flask app

 ```plaintext
 flask-app/